Last updated on September 13th, 2022; Published on May 17th, 2022

 Weekend Getaways Close to Nairobi (Under 3 Hours)

 Naivasha tops this list as the overall best place for a weekend getaway from Nairobi.
 The drive takes only about 2 hours and here, you’ll find activities such as hiking, camping, boat rides on the lake and a unique safari.
 I have visited Naivasha twice on a short weekend and haven’t done all there is to do yet.

-So far, I have gone on a hike to Mount Longonot, taken a boat ride on Lake Naivasha, cycled in Hell’s Gate National Park and camped at Camp Carnelly’s.
-I would love to visit Sanctuary Farm and Crescent Island the next time we head down there.
+So far, I have gone on a hike to Mount Longonot, taken a boat ride on Lake Naivasha, cycled in Hell’s Gate National Park, camped at Camp Carnelly’s, and spent a weekend on Crescent Island.
+I would love to visit Sanctuary Farm and other places the next time we head down there.